alexrawcliffe/nmos-discovery-registration-ri/README.md

 This will start two Ubuntu 16.04 VMs (named 'regquery' and 'node') and run provisioning scripts to install external python dependencies and the previously built debian packages.

-By default the VMs are configured share a private network with no external port forwarding.
+By default the VMs are configured to share a private network with no external port forwarding.
 You can SSH to either of the instances, e.g.:
 ```
 vagrant ssh reqquery
 ```